This is one of the most common homeowner complaints heard by ant control specialists. Ants invade the home to forage for

 The best way to control carpenter ants that inhabit a dwelling is to find the nest and destroy it.
 Insecticide sprays inside the home will kill some of the worker ants.
 However, unless the entire ant nest is treated, the queen continues to produce additional members of the colony.
 Locating a nest can be difficult, because nests may be in locations within the walls or roof rafters.
 At this point, some homeowners may prefer to work with a professional pest control company.
 The most likely places to find carpenter ant nests are where wood is wet and weathered; such as rotting timbers about the foundation, window sills, porches, around leaky plumbing, and in rafters under a leaky roof.

 Carpenter ants are most active in the evening hours foraging for all kinds of food, both inside the house and outside.
 By following the ants, you may be able to tell where the nest is.
 Because carpenter ants keep the tunneled galleries very clean and push the sawdust and dead insect parts out small holes in the wood.
 A small, fresh pile of sawdust under the timber is the most common sign of an active carpenter ant nest.
-Once a nest is located, treatment is easy with either an insecticide dust or spray.
+Once a nest is located, treatment is easy with either a cloud of insecticide dust or spray.
 Injection of insecticide into wall voids or the nest itself may be necessary to ensure complete ant control.

 To prevent further carpenter ant infestations, trim all trees and bushes so branches.
 Therefore they do not touch the house and correct moisture problems such as leaky roofs and plumbing.
 Paint and/or seal exposed wood construction before it becomes wet.
 Replace previously ant-infested wood, rotted, or water-damaged wooden parts of the structure and eliminate wood/soil contacts.
 Remove dead stumps on the property and store firewood off the ground.